carpentries-lab/metagenomics-analysis/_episodes/08-atitle.md

 ---
-title: "Automatizing abundance tables"
+title: "Automating Abundance Tables"
 teaching: 30
 exercises: 15
 questions:
 - "How can I obtain the abundance of the reads?"
 objectives:
-- "Understand how taxonomic is used to obtain abundance tables"
+- "Understand how taxonomy is used to obtain abundance tables."
 keypoints:
-- "Abundance can be obtain either before or after the assembly process"
+- "Abundance can be obtain either before or after the assembly process."
-- "A bash script can automatice this work"
+- "A bash script can automate this work."
 ---